 The 1881 census shows John and Julia living there with their two sons, Henry William Williams aged 9 and Frederick G aged 6.
 They had two assistants living there, Julia’s brother, Arthur E Barrett a draper aged 16 born in Thornbury and Rosa K King a draper’s assistant from Stone who was aged 17.
 The 1889 trade directory now shows that the shop was called ‘Victoria House‘.
 It continued to be mentioned as ‘Victoria House’ run by John Hodges Williams until about 1907.
 John Hodges Williams went on to acquire a large number of properties in Thornbury.
 Click here to read more

 Harry Talbot – the 1910 Rate Book shows Harry Talbot as renting the shop from John Hodges Williams.
 The 1911 census shows Harry was a draper aged 28 and Victoria was a dressmaker also aged 28 and born in Gloucester.
 We believe Harry stayed here until 1916 when he took out a lease of a shop at 43 High Street.
+This appears to be supported by the fact that Thornbury Museum has a hatbox from Victoria House with the date 1916 on it.
 Click here to read more

 An article printed in the Gazette in 1923 reported that the Club had achieved the object for which it had been opened and was doing good, particularly amongst the younger men of the town and district.
 Officers of the Club elected for the new year were: President, Major A.H.S.
 Howard M.C., chairman J.G.
 Wicks, hon secretary A.C.
 Pitcher, hon. treasurer H. Talbot, committee G.B.
 Symes, A.R.
 Trayhurn, J. Pavey, A.C.
 Huins, A.E.
 Thompson, F.W.
 Davis and G. Hall.